crackvine/wh/README.md

 # wh

-The backend application uses node and express with and a postgres database for persistence.
-The application is coded in a functional style following dependency injection principles where possible.
+The backend application uses node and express with a postgres database for persistence.
+It is coded in a functional style following dependency injection principles where possible.

 The frontend is a simple react app using material-ui for styling.